top of page

 A townhouse is a type of multi-floor home that shares one or two walls with adjacent properties.
 Unlike condos, townhouse owners usually own the land their unit sits on.

-Fee Simple Zoning
+Townhomes Zoned Fee Simple

 Fee Simple Zoning means owning the property outright.
 The owner has full control over both the building and the land it sits on.
 This form of ownership is common in the U.S. It offers greater privacy and freedom.